Wudja Cudja

-Wudja Cudja was a UK-based gameshow created by British TV Producers Remy Blumenfeld and Gavin Hay hosted by Abbie Eastwood and Jayne Sharp, designed to see how far ordinary members of the public would be prepared to go to be on TV and win money.
-It debuted on ITV1, and ran in reruns on ITV2 for two seasons.
+Wudja Cudja was a UK-based gameshow created by British TV producers Remy Blumenfeld and Gavin Hay hosted by Abbie Eastwood and Jayne Sharp, designed to see how far ordinary members of the public would be prepared to go to be on TV and win money.
+It debuted on ITV, and ran in reruns on ITV2 for two seasons.

 The series was first broadcast on 18 July 2002 and ran for twenty one-hour editions.

 Format

 The show would open with a monologue by the two hosts, usually loosely referencing what the contestants were to do, followed by a really quick montage of the following dares to come.
 Contestants were picked off the street at random, and most of the time, not even told what dare they were going to do prior, but what cash amount they were to receive.

 The show also usually had a big challenge where 1,000 GBP was up for grabs.
 These were usually accumulative three part challenges with each one getting worse.
 Money wasn't received for these until the last one was completed.

 The show is usually done in a leave-off format, in that the contestants tend to be already rounded up, skipping the process of finding them in the street more often than not.
 Transitions are coupled by quick montages.